SENSEiXENUS/senseixenus.github.io/posts/ctf/BsidesCTF/2025/writeup.md

 ?>
 ```

-- The page grabs the base64 encoded value of `$_POST['encoded_creds']` and checks if the string contains `YWRtaW46YWRtaW4` which the base64 encoded value for `admin:admin` which means we can't login with creds `admin:admin`.
+- The page grabs the base64 encoded value of `$_POST['encoded_creds']` and checks if the string contains `YWRtaW46YWRtaW4` which is the base64 encoded value for `admin:admin` which means we can't login with creds `admin:admin`.
 - Base64 encoding can also contain characters like `\`,`==`,`+`and `=`.If we can sneak in `\` or `+`,we will bypass the filter and get the flag.I tried placing `\` after some of the characters to check if it successfully decoded to `admin:admin`.I got it the second time.

 ![image](https://github.com/user-attachments/assets/7219e59f-ab5a-4501-8cd0-17497a20f874)